namhai923/Bison-Bank-of-Canada/Test Plan.md

 Transfer Money:
 1. As a user, I should be able to see the reduction of the exact transfer amount from my bank account after I complete my transfer.

 Test step: Opean two login page, enter the user email "elonmusk@twitter.com" and "daddybezos@amazon.com" respectively, mark down the two account balance.
 Inside "elonmusk@twitter.com" user, on the left handside menu, click "Send Money", and type in "daddybezos@amazon.com" and enter amount "100", then hit "Send" button.
 Go back to your "Dashboard" on the left-hand side menu, check your purple card that shows remaining balance, it should be reducted with 100

 2. As a user, I should be able to see an increment of total amount in my bank account after someone has transferred me the money.

 Test step: Opean two login page, enter the user email "elonmusk@twitter.com" and "daddybezos@amazon.com" respectively, mark down the two account balance.
 Inside "elonmusk@twitter.com" user, on the left handside menu, click "Send Money", and type in "daddybezos@amazon.com" and enter amount "100", then hit "Send" button.
 Go to "daddybezos@amazon.com" account and check its remaining balance in the purple card in the top left corner, it should have 100 increased in the balance.

 3. As a user, I want the app to prevent me from transfering more money than I already have in my bank account by showing some kind of alert message.

 Test step: Opean login page, enter the user email "anotherdude@gmail.com" mark down the current account balance, on the left handside menu, click "Send Money", and type in "daddybezos@amazon.com" and enter amount that is greater than the account balance, then hit "Send" button.
 It should
-4. As a user I want the app to show me the name of the receiver after entering their bank account number so that I can confirm the name of the person I want to transfer my money to before sending it.

 Track Expense:
 1. As a user, I should be able to see my past expense.

 Test step: In login page, enter the user email "elonmusk@twitter.com" and click signin.
-In the middle, you should be able to see an expense history table.
+In the left hand sign menu, select expense history, you should be able to see an expense history table.

 2. As a user, I should be able to see my remaining balance.

 Test step: In login page, enter the user email "elonmusk@twitter.com" and click signin.
 In the top left corner, you should be able to see a purple card with your account balance.

-3. As a user, I should be able to filter/sort my expense based on category/time/amount.
+3. As a user, I should be able to filter/sort my expense based on category/location.

+Test step: In login page, enter the user email "elonmusk@twitter.com" and click signin.
+In the left hand sign menu, select expense history, you should be able to see an expense history table.
+On the top left corner, click the filter button, choose the category you want to filter, the expense table should shows filter the expense based on the filter label you choose.

-4. As a user, I should be able to sum my past expense based on time/category.
+4. As a user, I should be able to sum my past expense based on time.

+Test step: In login page, enter the user email "elonmusk@twitter.com" and click signin.
+In the top middle card, you should be able to choose to see the sum of your expense by year or by month.